Ezequiel Duran Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 16th in MLB.

-- The Red Sox's 4.41 team ERA ranks 19th across all league pitching staffs.
+- The Red Sox's 4.38 team ERA ranks 18th across all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 111 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (112 total, 1.3 per game).

-- His last appearance was on Thursday against the Miami Marlins, when the righty went seven innings, surrendering one earned run while giving up two hits.
+- In his most recent time out on Saturday, the right-hander threw 5 2/3 innings against the Toronto Blue Jays, giving up two earned runs while surrendering three hits.

-- The 24-year-old has a 3.08 ERA and 8.3 strikeouts per nine innings across 13 games this season, while giving up a batting average of .234 to opposing hitters.
+- The 27-year-old has put together a 3.77 ERA and 8.6 strikeouts per nine innings across 16 games this season, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.